Danbob81/Pokemon_Match/README.md

 ## User Experience (UX)
 - ### User Stories
     - I would like to play a simple game to test my memory by matching up pairs of images
-    - I expect feedback to confirm each matching pair made
+    - I expect feedback to confirm each matching pair made and the matched images remain on show
     - I expect to see my score
+    - I expect confirmation that I have completed the game successfully
+    - I would like the option to restart/replay the game
     - I expect to be able to play on different devices (laptop, mobile tablet)
     - I expect to have fun! :)